 I talk to strangers I pass in the street, like, "hi, good morning, nice sneakers."I do the same at the supermarket, in the parking lot at the beach after I’ve finished a photo session.
 Growing up I was a shy one.
 Who knew I’d be such a chatter box?

 Don’t be surprised to see me walking around with three cameras slung over me during a photo shoot.
 If I’m your Kauai wedding photographer and we’re doing a session at the beach, I’d sooner have the three cameras on me, each with a different lens rather than a single camera and a backpack of lenses.
 On the beach, swapping out lenses is not my thing.

 I speak one language but at three different speeds, all with an accent that says I was born where…Australia?
 Nope.
 South Africa?
 Nope.
 Yup, you guessed it, the other place.

 Surprise proposals seem to come in waves for me.
 I won’t shoot a surprise engagement for months, and then all of a sudden, it’s six in row over two weeks.

-Aloha...I'm a north shore Kauai professional photographer specializing in fun family photography and couples photography.
-In this blog you'll get a pretty good idea of my photography style, editing techniques and what you're likely to receive when you hire me as your Kauai photographer.
+Aloha...I'm a north shore Kauai professional photographer specializing in creative Kauai family photography, couples photography, baby moon photos, etc. In this blog you'll get a good idea of my photography style, editing techniques, and what you'll receive when you hire me as your Kauai photographer.